White-throated snapping turtle

 Scientific name: Elseya albagula

 Conservation status: This species is listed as Endangered in Queensland (Nature Conservation Act 1992), and is Critically Endangered nationally (Environment Protection and Biodiversity Conservation Act 1999).
-It is ranked as a high priority under the department's Back on Track species prioritisation framework

 This species was only described in 2006 and had previously been regarded as part of the more common and widely distributed northern snapping turtle Elseya dentata.
 It is distinguished from similar species by the irregular white or cream markings present on the throat and lower sides of the face.
 It is the largest species of snapping turtle (Elseya spp.) with a carapace (upper shell) length reaching 420mm.